Canada’s Mental Health system is broken. Here’s what PatientProtection.Healthcare is doing to help fix it.

-~Protecting the most vulnerable by ensuring that the federal government treats the impact of the pandemic on the mental health of Canadians with the attention it deserves.
+~We’re working to protect the most vulnerable by ensuring that the federal government responds to the impact of the pandemic on the mental health of Canadians with the attention it deserves.

 ~We’re helping seniors and our elderly, who are at the highest risk of serious health outcomes from the virus.